JereKuusela/valheim-world_edit_commands/README.md

 - `respawn=minutes`: Respawn time.
 - `spawn=id`: Spawned item or object.
 - `spawnoffset=meters`: Spawn distance from the ground.
-- `useeffect=id,flag`: Effect when used.
+- `useeffect=id,flag`: Effects when used.
 For random rotation, use 1 as the flag.

+`tweak_smelter`:
+- `conversion=from,to`: Conversion recipes.
+- `fuel=id`: Fuel item.
+- `fuelusage=number`: Required fuel per conversion.
+- `fueleffect=id,flag`: Effects when adding a new fuel.
+For random rotation, use 1 as the flag.
+- `inputeffect=id,flag`: Effects when adding a new item.
+For random rotation, use 1 as the flag.
+- `maxamount=number`: Maximum amount of items in the queue.
+- `maxfuel=number`: Maximum amount of fuel.
+- `outputeffect=id,flag`: Effects when producing a new item.
+For random rotation, use 1 as the flag.
+- `speed=number`: Conversion speed in seconds.

 `tweak_spawner`:
 - `faction=text`: Determines which creatures are considered hostile.